loadsmart/django-jaiminho/README.md

 ### Relay per stream and Overwrite publish strategy

 Different streams can have different requirements.
-You can save separate events per streams by using @save_to_outbox_stream decorator:
+You can save separate events per streams by using the `@save_to_outbox_stream` decorator:

 ````python
 @save_to_outbox_stream("my-stream")